tatami-inc/tatami/README.md

 ### Extracting matrix contents

-Given an abstract `tatami::Matrix`, we create an `Extractor` to actually extract the matrix data.
+Given an abstract `tatami::Matrix`, we create an `Extractor` instance to actually extract the matrix data.
 Each `Extractor` object can store intermediate data for re-use during iteration through the matrix, which is helpful for some matrix implementations that do not easily support random access.
 For example, to perform extract dense rows from our `mat`: